binishmanandhar23/DynamicCurve/README.md

 or if you want to further customize the module, simply import it.

+## Note
+If there are any confusions just clone github repository for the example app shown in the gifs below.

 # Setting up the view

 There are multiple ways to set up the curve.
 One way is to directly add values in xml